|

 a liver transplant considered?

-If all other forms of treatment have been unsuccessful, and there is a high
+If all other forms of treatment have been unsuccessful, and there is a high risk

-are several common ones treated with this procedure:- Chronic
+common ones treated with this procedure:

-viral hepatitis B and C
+- Chronic viral hepatitis B and C

-Cirrhosis due to hepatitis C is the leading cause for
+Cirrhosis due to hepatitis C is the leading cause for liver transplantation

 - Alcohol related liver disease

 Alcoholism is a common cause of end stage liver disease.
+To be considered

-from alcoholism must have a psychological evaluation and must prove
+for transplantation, patients suffering from alcoholism must have a psychological

-they have stopped drinking for six months.
-There must also
+evaluation and must prove they have stopped drinking for six months.

-be a strong indication the patient will continue to avoid
+There must also be a strong indication the patient will continue to avoid

-severely damaged by alcohol just like the old one.
+damaged by alcohol just like the old one.

 - Autoimmune hepatitis